MonzurulAlam/OpenXamp/README.md

 <P align="justify"> The objective of this project is to develop an wireless bio-signal amplifier for sensing physiological signals.

 ### DESCRIPTION:
-<P align="justify"> Block diagram of an open sournce amplifier (OpenExoAmp) for bio-signal filtering and amplification.
+<P align="justify"> Block diagram of an open source amplifier (OpenExoAmp) for bio-signal amplification and filtering.
 The amplifier is built with commercially-off-the-shelf components and powered by a pair of batteries.
-A notch-filter allows to filter out the line frequency (50 or 60 Hz) noise.
-The band-passed filtered signal is amplified and digitized by an ADC with integrated PGA before sending through serial network.
+A pre-amplifier section with high common-mode-rejection-ratio (CMRR) is used to differencially pick the bio-signal.
+If differential input is not required, the inverting input can be shorted with the input reference terminal.
+The signal is then band-passed filtered and amplified with a programmable gain amplifier (PGA).
+The the gain of the PGA is controlled by a microcontroller (MCU).
+The final signal is then digitized by an analog-to-digital converter (ADC) and transfered through serial network (USB).

 ![Block-Diagram](https://github.com/RehabExo/OpenExoAmp/blob/main/BlockDiagram.png)